 4. Your Senses Get More Intense

 You might notice that in addition to the depressive effects of a slower heart rate and the widening of your breathing passages, your senses also seem more acute — you may notice different smells, touches, or other sensations that you might not normally note, or experience them in more intense degrees.

 This is because, in addition to triggering the release of dopamine, THC binds to brain receptors associated with your senses of smell and taste, which has been shown to heighten their sensitivity.
 Combined with the side effect of pupil dilation, many of your senses can become temporarily heightened.
 This is the reason that THC affects your cognition and coordination when you're very high, Keinzrling says – and it's why driving while stoned is a bad idea.

 5. Your Heart Rate Increases

 Despite the fact that weed is used for many as a relaxant, what you may not realize is that smoking weed is known to speed up your heart rate for up to three hours after getting high; the dilation of your blood vessels causes the muscles in your heart to work harder to pump blood.
-Although this is often harmless, the National Institute on Drug Abuse notes that it can increase your chances of having a heart attack, especially when combined with the drop in blood pressure.
+Heinzerling says THC can also heighten your risk of anxiety and panic attacks, which make the heart pound rapidly.
+Although a quick heart rate is often harmless, the National Institute on Drug Abuse notes that a racing heart rate can increase your chances of having a heart attack, especially when combined with the drop in blood pressure.